Skip to main content

 Chronowarden

-Chronowarden has seen a pretty large shift since the removal of Spiritbloom.
-It lands in a much more focus into more Temporal Anomaly casts, Stronger Echos and many more Essence Burst's.
+Chronowarden has seen a pretty large shift with the removal of Spiritbloom.
+It has a much greater focus on more Temporal Anomaly casts, stronger Echos, and many more Essence Bursts.

 Removed

-Threads of Fate and its support talent Instability Matrix both have been removed entirely.
-Not much to note here, passive talents that had very little impact at any level of content or type of content.
+Threads of Fate and its support talent Instability Matrix have both been removed entirely.
+Not much to note here, as these were passive talents that had very little impact at any level or type of content.

 Reworked

-With the Removal of Spiritbloom, Reverberations and Primacy both see the spell they are attached to moved to Verdant Embrace, along with this Reverberations healing is massively increased and Primacy see's its buffed duration increased to 15 seconds.
-With these changes it's very easy to see high uptime on 9% haste from this combo which is extremely strong and gives Chronowarden some feet to stand on.
+With the removal of Spiritbloom, both Reverberations and Primacy see the spell they are attached to moved to Verdant Embrace.
+Along with this, Reverberations healing is massively increased, and Primacy sees its buffed duration increased to 15 seconds.
+With these changes, it's very easy to see a high uptime on the 9% haste from this combo, which is extremely strong and gives Chronowarden some feet to stand on.

-Just below that we see Golden Opportunity get changed from an RNG buff to a multiplicative increase to our Echo's value.
-This works with both our hard casted Echo's and our Echo's from Resonating Sphere.
+Just below that, we see Golden Opportunity get changed from an RNG buff to a multiplicative increase to Echo's value.
+This works with both our hard-cast Echos and our Echos from Resonating Sphere.
 Small but good.

 Added

-The most important talent in the tree was just added called Nozdormu Adept.
-This talent reduces the cooldown of Temporal Anomaly by 4 seconds flat, and reduces its mana cost by 15%.
-This is an absurdly strong talent that allows our ramps in raid to go wider and the amount of spells we can echo in M+ much more frequent.
-Not only that, but Temporal Anomaly by itself is already a very solid shield, and more casts of it is just more shielding on the raid as the shielding of Temporal Anomaly can stack up to 3 times.
+The new talent Nozdormu Adept is now the most important talent in the tree.
+This talent reduces the cooldown of Temporal Anomaly by 4 seconds flat and reduces its mana cost by 15%.
+This is an absurdly strong talent that allows our ramps in raid to go wider, and the amount of spells we can echo in M+ to be much more frequent.
+Not only that, but Temporal Anomaly by itself is already a very solid shield, and more casts of it means more shielding on the raid, as the shielding of Temporal Anomaly can stack up to 3 times.

-Just below that we have Energy Cycles simply giving us an Essence Burst every 6 seconds while in Temporal Burst.
-More Echo more Emerald Blossom casts are always good.
+Just below that we have Energy Cycles, which simply gives us an Essence Burst every 6 seconds while in Temporal Burst.
+More Echo and more Emerald Blossom casts are always welcome.

-Lastly we get Overclock.
-This is a very weak increase to the cap that which Chrono Flame repeats in damage and healing.
+Lastly, we get Overclock, which is a very weak increase to the maximum damage and healing Chrono Flame can repeat.

 Final Notes